meltwater/served/docs/Routing.md

 /first/second/{variable1:[0-9]+}
 ```

-In this particular case the regular expression only matches numbers, therefore the pattern would match all of the following request paths:
+In this particular case the regular expression only matches numbers.
+Therefore, this pattern would match all of the following request paths:

 ```
 /first/second/50